 Advisories and Restrictions

 Every camper and adviser is required to have a medical evaluation within 12 months of their participation date by a physician licensed to practice medicine.
 An examination conducted by a physician's assistant or nurse practitioner will be recognized for states where they may perform physical examinations of students enrolled in public school systems.
 The current Philmont Health and Medical Record must be used.
 These forms will be mailed to the contact person for your reservation.
 If additional copies of the Health and Medical Record are needed, you may download them here.
-Advisers are to collect and hold the forms to be turned in at the Health Lodge upon arrival at Philmont.
+Advisers are to collect and hold the forms to be turned in at the Infirmary upon arrival at Philmont.
 Review each participant's medical form to be familiar with any health restrictions, and to check for parental and physician's signatures and that a copy of the participant's insurance card is attached.

 Each youth participant and adult adviser must provide verification for the following immunizations: